Graduate Policies

 Purpose

-Where a grade of less than 60% is obtained in a course and on the recommendation of the College of Nursing graduate program and the approval of the Dean of the College of Graduate and Postdoctoral Studies (CGPS), the student may repeat a course once for higher standing or take an alternate course if approved by the Graduate Chair in the College of Nursing.
+Where a grade of less than 60% is obtained in a course and on the recommendation of the College of Nursing graduate program/Graduate Chair and the approval of the Dean of the College of Graduate and Postdoctoral Studies (CGPS), the student may repeat a course once for higher standing or take an alternate course if approved by the Graduate Chair in the College of Nursing.

 Purpose